ethlas-1/fs-eth-tools-cli/README.md

 |  **ace** | Manage the roles of an Ethereum smart contracts that inherits OpenZeppelin's AccessControlEnumerable contract  |
 | **help**| Display list of available Commands |

-See list of available sub-commands under each command below
+## Available sub-commands under each command

 | Command  | Sub-command  | Arguements  | Explaination  | Example |
 | ------------ | ------------ | ------------ | ------------ | ------------ |